Agent activity, source quality, customer intent, and human review states were difficult to evaluate together.

 Used confidence, source quality, and review state as first-class UI signals instead of hidden metadata.

-Placed source trails next to decisions so operators could validate results before approving them.
+Placed source trails next to decisions so operators could validate results before approving or routing them.

 Designed clear ownership and handoff states for moments where automation needed human judgment.